Tips On How To Research The Real Estate Market

 If you’re looking at buying a house, wander the street and see if anyone is out cleaning the car or watering the garden.
-Ask them what the area is like, how long they have lived there, what they like about the neighbourhood and what they don’t.
-What is the noise like during the day and night and any other questions you may have?
-You may even be able to find out why the seller is moving and if there are any developments that might impact the value of properties in the immediate area.
+Ask them what the area is like, how long they have lived there, what they like about the neighbourhood, and what they don’t.
+For example, what is the noise like during the day and night, but also any other questions you may have?
+You may even be able to find out why the seller is moving and if any developments might impact the value of properties in the immediate area.

-If you’re looking at buying an apartment, consider knocking on a few doors on either side of the apartment and ask them similar questions, or if that seems a bit scary visit the nearest café and ask them what the area is like – they are often a great source of local gossip and community knowledge.
+If you’re looking at buying an apartment, consider knocking on a few doors on either side of it and ask similar questions to your potential neighbours.
+If that seems a bit scary, visit the nearest café and ask them what the area is like – they are often a great source of local gossip and community knowledge.

 Infrastructure and Development

-Major council developments and infrastructure projects may seem like a good thing at first glance, but it is important to determine whether this infrastructure boom is a result of planned growth in the area, or whether the growth has already happened and the infrastructure is just catching up.
+Major council developments and infrastructure projects may seem like a good thing at first glance.
+Still, it is essential to determine whether this infrastructure boom is a result of planned growth in the area, or whether the growth has already happened, and the infrastructure is just catching up.

 Speak to a real estate expert